 Air that’s too humid is bad for your home.
 That said, in wet rooms like your bathroom, for example, humid air cannot be avoided.
-Excess moisture will deposit on colder surface areas like walls, windows, mirrors or ceilings, and damp patches, mould and odours may form as a result.
+Excess moisture will deposit on colder surface areas like walls, windows, mirrors or ceilings, and damp patches, mold and odors may form as a result.
 These problems are not just detrimental to your home; they are detrimental to your own health too.
 Fortunately, there’s an easy solution: proper ventilation!
 Opening the window is an initial step in the right direction, but in most cases, doing so won’t be enough to remove all humid air from the room.
 And that’s where a good bathroom ventilation system can offer solace.

-Hot water is a constant feature of a bathroom: when you’re in the shower or when you’re running a bath, you’re producing a lot of water vapour.
-When that water vapour isn’t adequately extracted from the room, condensation will form on colder surface areas in your bathroom: walls, windows, mirrors, the ceiling and so on.
-And while a steamed-up mirror may be annoying, things could be a lot worse: permanently damp walls and windows are the perfect breeding ground for mould.
+Hot water is a constant feature of a bathroom: when you’re in the shower or when you’re running a bath, you’re producing a lot of water vapor.
+When that water vapor isn’t adequately extracted from the room, condensation will form on colder surface areas in your bathroom: walls, windows, mirrors, the ceiling and so on.
+And while a steamed-up mirror may be annoying, things could be a lot worse: permanently damp walls and windows are the perfect breeding ground for mold.
 Damp issues around the home can cause a lot of damage.
 Too much humidity means you run the risk of:

-mould in the house, which can cause permanent damage
+mold in the house, which can cause permanent damage

 dry rot, in extreme cases, which can cause damage to the wood in your bathroom interior